The Wall: Plot

 Immediately after the wall's completion, Pink questions his decisions ("Hey You") and locks himself in his hotel room ("Is There Anybody Out There?").
-Beginning to feel depressed, Pink turns to his possessions for comfort ("Nobody Home"), and yearns for the idea of reconnecting with his personal roots ("Vera").
+As his depression worsens, Pink turns to his possessions for comfort ("Nobody Home"), and yearns for the idea of reconnecting with his personal roots ("Vera").
 Pink's mind flashes back to World War II, with the people demanding that the soldiers return home ("Bring the Boys Back Home").
-Returning to the present, Pink's manager and roadies have busted into his hotel room, where they find him unresponsive.
-A paramedic injects him with drugs to enable him to perform ("Comfortably Numb").
+Returning to the present, Pink's manager and roadies break into his hotel room, where they find him unresponsive.
+A paramedic injects him with drugs to enable him to perform at a concert later that night ("Comfortably Numb").

 The drugs kick in, resulting in a hallucinatory on-stage performance ("The Show Must Go On") where he believes that he is a fascist dictator, and that his concert is a Neo-Nazi rally, at which he sets brownshirt-like men on fans that he considers unworthy ("In the Flesh").
-He proceeds to attack ethnic minorities ("Run Like Hell"), and then holds a rally in suburban London, symbolising his descent into insanity ("Waiting for the Worms").
+He proceeds to attack minorities ("Run Like Hell"), culminating in him imagining holding a violence-inciting rally in suburban London ("Waiting for the Worms").
 Pink's hallucination then ceases, and he begs for everything to stop ("Stop").
-Tormented with guilt, Pink places himself on trial for "showing feelings of an almost human nature" before his inner judge orders him to "tear down the wall" ("The Trial").
+Tormented with guilt, Pink places himself on trial before his inner judge, who orders him to "tear down the wall" as punishment for his actions ("The Trial").
 This is the opening of Pink to the outside world ("Outside the Wall").

 The album turns full circle with its closing words "Isn't this where...", the first words of the phrase that begins the album, "...we came in?", with a continuation of the melody of the last song hinting at the cyclical nature of Waters' theme, and that the existential crisis at the heart of the album will never truly end.